 Oversees the legislative efforts for the Massachusetts Healthy Workplace Bill.
 He works directly with lobbyists at the State House to understand the status of the bill and to develop effective strategy in getting the bill passed.
 Greg heads up SEIU/NAGE Local 282, the National Association of Government Employees comprised of public workers — police officers, firefighters, correctional officers, health care workers, office workers, professional workers, and more.

-Manages the communications side of the Massachusetts Healthy Workplace Bill.
-Deb created a strategic communications plan that targets industries with the highest incidences of workplace bullying: the education, health care, and nonprofit sectors.
-She developed the group’s website, Facebook group and Facebook page, and Twitter page and develops awareness through video creation and other outreach tactics.
+Built the largest base of workplace anti-bullying legislation supporters by state in the country.
+She manages the communications side of the Massachusetts Healthy Workplace Bill.
+Deb created a strategic communications plan that uses data to connect with those most likely to be bullied at work.
+She developed the group’s website, blog, Facebook group and Facebook page, and Twitter page and develops awareness through video creation and other outreach tactics.